Determining the smartest dog breeds is difficult. That’s because how you decide canine intelligence can vary.

 Is your dog one of the smartest dog breeds?

-Intelligent dogs are easier to train, but they also can be more energetic and demanding.
+Intelligent dogs are easier to train but can also be more energetic and demanding.
 Make sure you’re ready for the challenge.
 If not, you might be happier with a calmer, less intelligent couch potato dog.

 Sara B. Hansen has spent 20-plus years as a professional editor and writer.
 She’s also the author of The Complete Guide to Cocker Spaniels.
 She decided to create her dream job by launching DogsBestLife.com in 2011.
 Sara grew up with family dogs, and since she bought her first house, she’s had a furry companion or two to help make it a home.
 She shares her heart and home with Nutmeg, a Pembroke Welsh Corgi.
 Her previous dogs: Sydney (September 2008-April 2020), Finley (November 1993-January 2008), and Browning (May 1993-November 2007).
 You can reach Sara @ editor@dogsbestlife.com.